d48/jsla-hubot/README.md

 3. Make sure command is `./node_modules/hubot/bin/hubot` f

 ## Run your own script
-Create your own or add some scripts to the `/scripts` directory: https://github.com/github/hubot-scripts/tree/master/src/scripts
+Create your own or add some scripts to the `/scripts` directory.
+Some example [scripts here](https://github.com/github/hubot-scripts/tree/master/src/scripts)

 # Contribute